chuxorg/go-concurrency/3_mutex/README.md

 $ go run --race .
 ```

-Now, the race condition is gone and the function works as expected all thanks to the lock and unlock methods of the ```Mutex```
+Now, the race condition is gone and the function works as expected all thanks to the lock and unlock methods of the ```Mutex```.

 ```shell
 $ go run --race .